oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 All of the following examples are non-normative.

-## Example 2a: Handling Structured Claims {#example-simple_structured}
+## Example 2: Handling Structured Claims {#example-simple_structured}

 This example uses the following object as the set of claims that the Issuer is issuing:

 <{{examples/simple_structured/user_claims.json}}

 Note that in contrast to Example 1, here the Issuer decided to create a structured object for the `address` claim, allowing for separate disclosure of the individual members of the claim.
+The Issuer further added decoy digests to the SD-JWT to prevent the Verifier from deducing the true number of claims in the address object.

 <{{examples/simple_structured/sd_jwt_payload.json}}